 Join the hands and interlock the fingers.
 The interlocking of the fingers exercises the knuckles.
 All the joints of each finger are opened.
 The chest is broadened and lengthened.

 To progress this you can repeat all the steps with the feet together, again at the wall and then away from the wall.

 Remember to move slowly and with awareness.
 You are aiming to create space and extension in the body as you move rather simply complete the sequence.

-Thank you for reading this and we hope you enjoy the using our pose of the month guide.
-There will be more in February.
+Thank you for reading this and we hope you enjoy using our pose of the month guide.
+There are more available.